kariy/rika-chan/README.md

-  rpc              Perform a raw JSON-RPC request. state-update     Get the information about the result of executing the requested block storage          Get the value of a contract's storage at the given index [aliases: str] tx               Get information about a transaction. tx-count         Get the number of transactions in a block. [aliases: txc] tx-pending       Get the transactions in the transaction pool, recognized by the sequencer. [aliases: txp]
+  rpc              Perform a raw JSON-RPC request. state-update     Get the information about the result of executing the requested block storage          Get the value of a contract's storage at the given index [aliases: str] syncing          Get the synchronization status of the StarkNet node [aliases: sync] tx               Get information about a transaction. tx-count         Get the number of transactions in a block. [aliases: txc] tx-pending       Get the transactions in the transaction pool, recognized by the sequencer. [aliases: txp]